Laser-induced Coulomb explosion of the LiI molecule and of its dimer: Abstract

 \section{Abstract}

 A gas-phase sample consisting of lithium iodide, \ce{LiI}, molecules and their dimer \ce{(LiI)2}, are Coulomb exploded by an intense 25~femtosecond laser pulse.
 In the case of \ce{LiI}, we focus on the double ionization that creates a pair of \ce{Li^+} and \ce{I^+} recoil ions.
-From the kinetic energy distribution of the \ce{Li^+} ions, extracted using coincidence filtering, we determine the distribution of internuclear distances $P(R)$ via an \emph{ab initio} calculated potential energy curve for \ce{LiI^{2+}}, which accounts for non-Coulombic effects.
-We find that the center of $P(R)$ is close to the expected internuclear separation based on the three vibrational states of \ce{LiI} populated, whereas the width of $P(R)$ exceeds the theoretical value by $\sim$ 55~\%.
-We discuss why Coulomb explosion imaging of this system works well despite \ce{LiI^{2+}} possibly fragmenting via multiple potential energy curves.
+From the kinetic energy distribution of the \ce{Li^+} ions, extracted using coincidence filtering, we determine the distribution of internuclear distances $P(R)$ via the ground state potential curve of \ce{LiI^{2+}} obtained from an \emph{ab initio} calculation that accounts for non-Coulombic effects.
+We find that the center of $P(R)$ is close to the expected internuclear separation based on the three vibrational states of \ce{LiI} populated, whereas the width of $P(R)$ exceeds the theoretical value by $\sim$ 52~\%.
+We discuss if fragmentation via excited \ce{LiI^{2+}} potential curves affects the determination of $P(R)$.
 In the case of the dimer, \ce{(LiI)2}, we observe kinetic energies and relative emission directions of \ce{Li^+}, \ce{I^+}, and \ce{I^{2+}} recoil ions consistent with Coulomb explosion of the parallelogram-shaped dimer after removing up to six electrons by the laser pulse.